ShainDholakiya/CurrencyTracker/README.md

 ## Description

-You will be able to see the latest Bitcoin prices in all the popular traded currencies as well as the USD.
+You will be able to see the latest Bitcoin prices in all the popular traded currencies as well as the USD conversion rates.

 ### API Used